aws/aws-iot-device-sdk-embedded-C/README.md

 The following instructions have been tested on an Ubuntu 18.04 environment with Docker and OpenSSL installed.

 1. Download the official Docker image for Mosquitto 1.6.14.
+This version is deliberately chosen so that the Docker container can load certificates from the host system.
+Any version after 1.6.14 will drop privileges as soon as the configuration file has been read (before TLS certificates are loaded).

     ```sh
     docker pull eclipse-mosquitto:1.6.14